taifyang/yolo-inference/README.md

 # yolov5-inference
-C++ and python implementations of yolov5 inference with libtorch, onnxruntime, opencv, openvino and tensorrt.
+C++ and python implementations of yolov5 inference with Libtorch, ONNXRuntime, OpenCV, OpenVINO and TensorRT.
-Supported model types include fp32, fp16 and int8.
+Supported model types include FP32, FP16 and INT8.